kylemcdonald/LightLeaks/readme.md

 ## Calibration Process

+Before doing any calibration, it's essential to measure the room and produce a `model.dae` file that includes all the geometry you want to project on.
+We usually build this file in SketchUp with a laser rangefinder for measurements, then save with "export two-sided faces" enabled, and finally load the model into MeshLab and save it again.
+MeshLab changes the order of the axes, and saves the geometry in a way that makes it easier to load into OpenFrameworks.

 0. Capture multiple structured light calibration patterns using `ProCamSample` with `EdsdkOsc`.
 Make sure the projector size and OSC hosts match your configuration in `settings.xml`.
+If the camera has image stabilization, make sure to turn it off.
 0. Place the resulting data in a folder called `scan/cameraImages/` in `SharedData/`.
 Run `ProCamScan` and this will generate `proConfidence.exr` and `proMap.png`.
 0. Place your `model.dae` and a `referenceImage.jpg` of the well lit space in `camamok/bin/data/`.
 Run `camamok` on your reference image.
 Hit the (back tick key) to generate the normals, then press the `saveXyzMap` button to save the normals.
 0. Place the resulting `xyzMap.exr` and `normalMap.exr` inside `SharedData/scan/`.